 Libraries closed under these circumstances will not jeopardize their eligibility for Public Library Subsidy support.

-Library operations that provide routine, in-person library services shall cease indefinitely.
+Not provide routine, in-person library services.
 Routine, in-person library services would be anything that requires an individual member of the public to visit the library or library staff/volunteers to have in-person contact with library users to provide anything that could be construed as routine library services.
 Examples of library services that may not be provided include permitting library users to:

-Operations requiring personnel to be situated in the library for activities such as administrative or other non-public services shall cease indefinitely.
+Not require personnel to be located in the library for activities such as administrative or other non-public services.

 Tasks requiring essential personnel to visit the library to sustain facility integrity, security of collections, or continuity of operations (e.g. such as preparing and issuing payroll checks/deposits or paying urgent invoices) must be restricted to the absolute minimum number of people necessary.